vryzhov/COSC416-2024/lab4/README.md

 > _Content-based filtering uses item features to recommend other items similar to what the user likes, based on their previous actions or explicit feedback.
 (Wikipedia)_

+The item features available in this data set are the movie Genres and Movie's properties.
+Among them, the most relevant for recommendations, is `imdbRating`.
+It is the rating created by [Internet Movie Database](https://en.wikipedia.org/wiki/IMDb) whicg represents movie ratings submitted by the registered users of the website and processed using some proprietary analytical methods.
+The IMDb ratings range on the scale from one to ten (one is the worst, ten is the best).

-The only item feature available in this data set is the movie Genres.
-There are 20 distinct  Genres, and a movie can be associated with any number of them.
-The highest count of genres a movie is associated with happens to be _10_, reached for the movie "Rubber".
+The data set contains 20 distinct Genres.
+Each movie can be associated with any number of genres.
+The highest count of genres of a movie happens to be _10_, reached for the movie "Rubber" (make sure you understand how this number is obtained using a Cypher query).

-Therefore, the content based filtering in this assignment will rely relies on the user preferences for movies that belong to certain genres.
-Once the most favorable genres of a given user are identified, the recommendations are created by sampling movies of these genres from the collection unwatched movies, and ranking them by some criteria.
-As a good example of ranking, we will use the Movie property _imdbRating_.
-It is a float number ranging between _0_ and _10_.
-The higher the ranking, the "better" the movie.
-Thus, the problem of content-based filtering is reduced to identification of user-specific genres with the movies deemed most suitable for recommendation.
+The content based filtering in this assignment will rely on the user preferences for movies that belong to certain genres.
+Once the most favorable genres of a given user are identified, the recommendations are created by selection of movies from the collection unwatched movies of the chosen genres, and ranking them by some criteria.
+We will use  `imdbRating` to rank the movies in order of their suitability for recommendations.
+Thanks to availability of `imdbRaiting`, the problem of content-based recommendations is reduced to the identification of user-specific genres for the movies offered to the user for watching.

-The assignment consists of three parts.
-In the first part, only information of watched (and ranked) movies is available; in the second part we have access to the user's movie ratings.
-These rankings will be used to learn user preferences for movies of certain genres.
-The third part is an attempt to combine the results of first two parts and to create a more robust representation of user's genre preferences.
-As described earlier, the recommendations are created by sampling movies from the most preferred genre(s) under the condition that they have not yet been watched.
-The final recommendations are ranked by the _imdbRating_ field and only the top 5 movies are then offered to the user for watching.
+Today's assignment consists of three parts.
+In the first part, only information of watched (and ranked) movies is available; in the second part we have access to the ratings the user assigned to movies watched previously.
+These ratings are used to learn user preferences for movies of different genres.
+The third part is an attempt to combine results of the first two parts and create a more robust representation of user's preferences.
+As described earlier, the recommendations are created by selecting movies from the most preferred genre(s) with the condition that they have not yet been watched.
+The final recommendations are ranked by the `imdbRating` field used as score and only the top 5 movies are recommended to the user for watching.

-Before starting on this assignment, consult our in-class work on recommendation engines (Week 06), especially paying attention to the second lecture.
+Before starting this assignment, consult our in-class work on recommendation engines (Week 06), paying special attention to the second lecture of that week.
 Your submission must include
-Cypher queries you use to solve the content-based recommendation problem, your reasoning, and the recommendations.
+Cypher queries, explanations of your thinking and reasoning, and the final recommendations for each of three parts.
 Show all your work.
-I will reward marks for thoroughness of explanations, diligence, and sound reasoning.
+Assuming of your results are correct to some degree, thoroughness of explanations, diligence, and sound reasoning will be rewarded with extra marks.

 ### Part 1

-Pick up a user who watched and rated at least 300 movies.
+Start by picking up a user who watched and rated at least 300 movies.
 This is the user you will be building the movie recommendations for.

-I will use "Diana Robles" for demonstration.
-She watched 250 movies and is not a suitable choice for this assignment.
+To demonstrate the process, I used the user "Diana Robles,".
+She watched 250 movies and is in fact not a suitable choice for this assignment.
+Pick somebody else for your submission.

+You may want to attempt replicating my results first and use them as a starting point of your own investigation.
+The comments below are rather vague on purpose.
+Do not simply copy them; they are not sufficient for this lab assignment.
+Provide the **detailed outcome** your own thinking and your own solutions to the recommendations problem.

 Answer the following questions:

-1. How many movies did he/she rated?
+1. What is his/her name and how many movies did he/she rated?
     * _Diana rated 250 movies_
-2. What movie genres did they prefer watching?
+2. What movie genres did she prefer watching?
     * _She watched over a hundred of Comedies and Dramas,_
-    *  _Action, Crime and Thriller are not too far behind_
+    *  _Movies of Action, Crime and Thriller genres are not too far behind_
 2. Explain your decision for preferred genres and justify your choice
-    * _Action, Drama, Comedy, and Thriller are the most frequent genres in the data_
+    * _Action, Drama, Comedy, and Thriller are frequent movies she watches_
+    * _However, they are also the most frequent genres in the data set_
-    * _This imbalance creates a bias for users to pick up movies to watch_
+    * _This imbalance creates a bias for the users to pick up arbitrary movies to watch_
-    * _Significant presence of these genres in her watch list could be the result of the bias_
+    * _Significant presence of these genres in her watch list could be the result of this bias_
 5. What genres are the best candidates to create recommendations?
-    * _I have decided to use several genres_
+    * _I have decided to use a few genres that seem to be a reasonable choice_
 6. Create a tentative list of recommendations based on the user preferred genres
-    * _The selected genres have enough movies for her to choose from_
+    * _The selected genres have enough movies to create recommendations_
 7. Use imdbRating data as a score to rank the recommended movies
-    * _Ranking (Scoring) by imdbRating yields the list of candidates_
+    * _Ranking (Scoring) by imdbRating yields the final list of candidates_
 8. Create "The Top 5 movies to watch" list
-    * _Use ORDER BY with LIMIT 5_
+    * _Use ORDER BY with LIMIT 5 to create recommendations_
     * _Recommendations for Diana:_

         |Recommendation| 	Score | Genres |